theonize/Currier/Pattern/Urrim_Thummim.md

 Not discrete values.
-These are capable of giving yes/no AND
+These are capable of giving yes/no AND more complex answers

 [JDG 1:1-2]